saijathin51/projects/readme.md

 Just remember you need to close and restart your program.
 Press control+c to close the currently running program in the terminal and then, run python3 bot.py again.

-The moment of truth...

-Toad Meme
-Success! 🎉

-# Final Words
-That's all it takes to set up and code a Discord bot in Python!
-Just a note: the bot will respond to you as long as the program is kept running.
-If you close your terminal or turn off your computer, it will no longer be running.
-If you want to keep the program running forever, we’ll have to deploy it to another computer in the cloud.
-However, that is a lesson for another day.